shubhy04/Data-Analysis/README.md

 # Data Analysis Projects

 Welcome to my Data Analysis Projects repository!
-This repository showcases various data analysis projects that I've completed using Jupyter Notebook, Excel, Pandas, NumPy, Matplotlib, and Seaborn.
+This repository showcases various data analysis projects that I've completed using Jupyter Notebook, Excel, Pandas, NumPy, Matplotlib, Seaborn, and more.
 Each project demonstrates different aspects of data manipulation, analysis, and visualization.

 ## Table of Contents
 - [About the Projects](#about-the-projects)